SwarmStorm/awesome/README.md

 *   [tableflowhq/csv-import](https://github.com/tableflowhq/csv-import) - The open-source CSV importer, maintained by @tableflowhq

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-The future of coding isn't writing more code.
-It's delegating the boring parts, so you can build the interesting stuff
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 *   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Your API ⇒ Paid MCP.
 Instantly.